LACMIP/emu/docs/_documentation/access.md

 It is important to only request accounts for users who will actively use EMu, and to tell the database manager when an account should be closed.
 We track LACMIP non-staff accounts in a spreadsheet called *EMu_LACMIP-Users.xlxs* in the folder *Dropbox > EMu > Admin*.
 {: .notice--warning}

+### Guest access

+For visiting researchers or other users who need read-only access to LACMIP data in EMu, they can log in under the username "ipviewer" and password "ipviewer."

 ## Logging in & out